Luther-Emery liquid and dominant singlet superconductivity in the hole-doped Haldane spin-1 chain: Results

 where $E(n)$ is ground state energy for $n$ holes (relative to half-filling) and $e_n=E(n)-E(0)$ denotes the energy of the $n$-hole state, measured relative to the undoped case.
 The subscript $\mathrm{b}$ denotes binding.
 When negative, $\Delta E_\mathrm{b}$ signals the presence of a two-hole bound state; a necessary condition for pairing to occur similar to Cooper pair formation.
 The results indicate that the bound state potential well becomes deeper as $J_\mathrm{H}/U$ increases, in agreement with the increasingly strong pair-pair correlations.
 We also consider the spin gaps

 where $E(\Delta S^z, x)$ denotes the energy in the $\Delta S^z$ magnetization sector for hole density $x$.
 The subscript $\mathrm{s}$ is used to denote spin gap.
 Due to the similarities to the Haldane spin chain, we expect that $\Delta E_{\mathrm{s}}(1,x)$ vanishes due to the presence of spin-$1/2$ edge states, and that the physical spin gap is instead given by $\Delta E_{\mathrm{s}}(2,x)$ \cite{Kennedy_1990, PhysRevB.52.12844, Jazdzewska2023}.
-The spin gaps at half-filling and finite doping are shown in Fig.~\ref{fig:gaps}{\bf b}.
+The spin gaps at half-filling and finite doping are shown in Fig.~\ref{fig:gaps}(b).
 The physical spin gap, corresponding to $\Delta S=2$ excitations, is finite at all $J_\mathrm{H}/U$ values considered.
+The system-size dependence is shown in the Supplemental Material \cite{Supplemental}.

-Three signs point towards the possibility of a Luther-Emery liquid state in the hole-doped TOHC: i) there is a finite spin gap $\Delta E_\mathrm{s}(2,x)$, ii) long-range singlet pair-pair correlations are observed at large Hund coupling, and iii) the TOHC is formally similar to the two-leg one-band Hubbard ladder at weak coupling, which is considered an archetypal Luther-Emery system.
-Indeed, the two orbitals can be represented as fictious legs in a two-leg ladder [Fig.~\ref{fig:overview}\textbf{b}].
+Three signs point towards the possibility of a Luther-Emery liquid state in the hole-doped TOHC: i) there is a finite spin gap $\Delta E_\mathrm{s}(2,x)$, ii) long-range singlet pair-pair correlations are observed at large Hund's coupling, and iii) the TOHC is formally similar to the two-leg one-band Hubbard ladder at weak coupling, which is considered an archetypal Luther-Emery system.
+Indeed, the two orbitals can be represented as fictious legs in a two-leg ladder [Fig.~\ref{fig:overview}(b)].

 An additional criterion for the Luther-Emery liquid state is that there is a single gapless charge mode, producing a so-called C1S0 state (in this notation, a C$m$S$n$ state has $m$ gapless charge modes and $n$ gapless spin modes.)
 To investigate this mode we study the entanglement entropy.
-Although strong finite-size effects are noted at low $L$, the trends stabilize for $L\geq 96$; see Supplementary Note 2 for details.
+Although strong finite-size effects are noted at low $L$, the trends stabilize for $L\geq 96$; see Appendix~\ref{app:entanglement} for details.
 Here we extracted the central charge at fixed system size by fitting the entropy to the conformal field theory prediction \cite{Calabrese2004}

 where $C$ is a non-universal constant, and $j$ is the position along the chain.
 The results are shown in Fig.~\ref{fig:entanglement}.
 By inspection, it is clear that the central charge for each $J_\mathrm{H}/U$ is approaching $1$.
 Interpreting the central charge as the number of gapless modes and recalling the presence of a spin gap, the results point towards a C1S0 state.